Xilinx/Vitis_Libraries/docs/guide_L2/engines/MCAmericanEngine.rst

 MCAmericanEnginePricing
 ```````````````````````````
 The theory of the pricing process is actually already introduced in the Theory Section.
-Similar to the European option engine, etc other option engines, mcSimulation framework is employed.
+Similar to the European option engine, mcSimulation framework is employed.
 Compared to the European option engine, the difference is that it needs to calculate the optimal exercise at all time steps.
 The detailed implementation process of American engine is drawn as Figure :numref:`Figure %s <my-figure_pricing>` shows.

 .. _my-figure_pricing:
 .. figure:: /images/AM/pricing.png